neelsmith/hctexts/tut/demo1/citableCorpus.md

 ---
-title: "Demo a citable corpus"
+title: "A citable corpus in Scala"
 layout: page
 ---